metapsy-project/metapsyDocs/content/data-preparation/upload/_index.en.md

   * 📄 **`shorthand.txt`**
   * 📄 **`variable_description.json`**

 All database repositories are hosted by the [`metapsy-project`](https://github.com/metapsy-project) organization account.
+The repository name is also standardized: it is `data-`, followed by the [shorthand](https://docs.metapsy.org/databases/#shorthand) of the database (e.g. `data-depression-psyctr`).